We just sent you the syllabus, thanks for signing up!

 Whatever you have worked on so far, you have strived for excellence.
 You are focused on growth for yourself and others.

 "No asshole rule"

 We live by a no-asshole policy.
 We look for students who are considerate, understanding, helpful and generally pleasant to be around.

 * There is an automatic $1,000 Scholarship for all women who attend an immersive course at Fullstack Academy (the Ada Lovelace Scholarship).
 Veterans also automatically qualify for a $1,000 scholarship at Fullstack.
-We also partner with student lending companies Pave and Upstart for financing options, and have a limited number of partial deferred tuition plans available to exceptional students who can demonstrate financial need.
+We also partner with student lending companies Skills Fund and Upstart for financing options.

 If you want to build a career in software development, Fullstack offers you the best launchpad.
 Through a combination of thorough admissions, a carefully crafted curriculum & educational structure, and top-notch instructors, Fullstack's program takes passionate students with a base of programming skill and makes them into professional software engineers.
 We know what it takes from a professional, personal and mental level to be a top-performer.